Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 `MEERKAT_SIGNING_REMOTE_CRL_SUPPORTED_PROTOCOLS`
 for the bind operation for all application contexts / protocols.

+In the case of DAP, DSP, DOP, and DISP, this governs the validation of the bind token used in strong authentication.

 ## MEERKAT_SIGNING_BIND_REMOTE_CRL_TIMEOUT

 This environment variable overrides the value of `MEERKAT_SIGNING_REMOTE_CRL_TIMEOUT` for the bind operation for all application contexts / protocols.

+In the case of DAP, DSP, DOP, and DISP, this governs the validation of the bind token used in strong authentication.

 ## MEERKAT_SIGNING_BIND_TOLERATE_UNAVAILABLE_REMOTE_CRL

 This environment variable overrides the value of `MEERKAT_SIGNING_TOLERATE_UNAVAILABLE_REMOTE_CRL` for the bind operation for all application contexts / protocols.

+In the case of DAP, DSP, DOP, and DISP, this governs the validation of the bind token used in strong authentication.

 ## MEERKAT_SIGNING_CA_FILE